josel82/TXCountDownClock/README.md

 1 - Insert "on air" in the time input on the left side of the screen

-2 - press "Start" button to start the countdown clock.
+2 - Press "Start" button to start the countdown clock.

     The time remaining for the on air event will be displayed on the time output located on the right side of the screen,     right below the "On Air" warniong sign.